err0r500/dev-in-docker/README.md

 ./start.sh
 ```

-NB : the docker daemon must be running, the `start.sh` script just launches a docker-compose
+NB : if you the docker daemon is not running, it will be started for you.
+You'll be prompted to enter your password if need root privileges to start it.

 #### Example with Idris